univie-histr-2019/univie-histr-2019.github.io/about.md

 # Homework

-* For each class you will be creating reports, which can be then submitted as PDFs (email or Moodle), or published as your own Shiny web application.
+* For each class you will be creating reports, which can be then submitted as PDFs (email or Moodle).
 * DH is a collaborative field, so you are most welcome to work on your homework assignments in groups, however, you must still submit them individually.
 That is, if a groups of three works on one assignment, there must be three separate submissions by each member of the group.

 # Final Project

-* The final project is a portfolio of detailed reports for each class.
-You are highly encouraged to use your own dataset for the final project and your weekly assignments.
+* The final project should be an analysis of your own dataset with the methods and techniques covered iduring the course, although you are, of course, encouraged to apply methods described in provided reading materials as well.

 # Study Materials